Albert's twisted field construction using division algebras with a multiplicative norm: Abstract

 \section{Abstract}

-Albert's classical construction of twisted fields generates unital division algebras out of cyclic field extensions.
-We apply a generalized version to unital division algebras with a multiplicative norm and give conditions for the resulting twisted algebras to be division.
-Four- and eight-dimensional real unital division algebras with large derivation algebras are constructed out of Hamilton's quaternion and Cayley's octonion algebra.
+We generalize Albert's twisted field construction, applying it to unital division algebras with a multiplicative norm.
+We give conditions for the resulting algebras to be division algebras.
+Four- and eight-dimensional real unital and non-unital division algebras with large derivation algebras are constructed out of Hamilton's quaternion and Cayley's octonion algebra.